mohamedzakigithub/day-planner/README.md

-# Code Quiz
+# Day planner

 ## Description

 This app uses moment.js library to track time of hourly tasks in a day planner.
 The app uses local storage for persistance.

 [Click here to the view the deployed website on github-pages](https://mohamedzakigithub.github.io/homework-week5-day-planner/)